This post is meant to help out creators who want to put themselves out there for work, preferably of the paid variety.

 Having your art coloured isn’t essential in your portfolio since colourists are available to work on projects.
 If you feel that your colours aren’t particular strong but your line work is, don’t be afraid to just include your line art.
 It’s nice to see completed art but I’d rather see strong lines that showcase your strengths rather than your art watered down with colouring skills that aren’t quite there yet.

 These things can be applied to other jobs in comics as well.
-Substitute out sequential art for illustrations if you’re looking for cover work.
+Substitute sequential art for illustrations if you’re looking for cover work.
 Show us your ability to letter and colour comics, respectively.

 If you don’t have art to work on and practice with, there are templates and such you can use to practice your colouring and lettering skills.

-But again, no matter what: the most important thing is always have a way that you can be contacted.
+But again, no matter what: the most important thing is always to have a way that you can be contacted.

 Instagram is not a great place to have your portfolio – not everyone has an Instagram and if I’m an editor without one, I’m not making an account solely so I can message you.
 It’s also hard to zoom in on your linework and take a really decent look at what you’re creating.
-You can use Instagram if you really need to and don’t have alternatives, but I STRONGLY suggest using something else, and again, having a web site that really showcases you and your work.
+You can use Instagram if you really need to and don’t have alternatives, but I STRONGLY suggest using something else, and again, having a website that really showcases you and your work.

-Ditto that with deviantART, Behance, and other art web sites.
+Ditto that with deviantART, Behance, and other art websites.
 Those sites are fine to host a portfolio on but you absolutely NEED to include contact information.
 I am not signing up for deviantART (or trying to hunt down my password from 2005) to message you.

 As promised, I don’t have a lot more to add specifically for writers (because a lot of the above can still be applied to y’all), but here you go: